Hidalgo: la historia jamás contada

 Hidalgo: la historia jamás contada (Hidalgo: The Untold Story) is a 2010 Mexican film directed by Antonio Serrano.
-The film focuses on Mexican Independence leader Miguel Hidalgo y Costilla and his involvement in the Mexican War of Independence.
+It follows a Mexican leader Miguel Hidalgo y Costilla and his involvement in the Mexican War of Independence.
 It premiered in Mexico City on September 16, 2010.

 Plot

 As punishment for his progressive ideas, the priest Miguel Hidalgo is forced to abandon his wife and children and sent by the ecclesiastical authority to a small town.
 There, in San Felipe Torres, he helps the local people and produces the stage play Tartuffe.
 He becomes an enemy of the traditional Puritan faction in the town for his liberal attitude and subversive tendencies.